Solving the IT skills shortage one MSP at a time

 “The managed services industry is actually a labor business.
 Yes, there are RMM tools that can help automate, there are products like Jamie (Werner)'s Invarosoft product that can help grease the wheels a bit.

 “But at the end of the day, if Karen's printer is not working, Karen's printer is not working.
-There's no automation for that, someone has to find out what model, what trays it's supposed to be printing to, Is it connected by USB or is it connected by Wi Fi.
+There's no automation for that, someone has to find out what model, what trays it's supposed to be printing to, whether it is connected by USB or by Wi Fi.

 “So we've actually found employing people, and optimizing how those people work is actually what MSPs need today.